StoicNeutron/GMU_ACM/README.md

 <h1>GMU ACM Algorithm Visualizer</h1>
 <h2>An official Club of Association of Computing Machinery at George Mason University</h2>
 <h3>Introduction</h3>
-<h5>Welcome to the GMU ACM Algorithm Visualizer! </h4>
+<h5>Welcome to the GMU ACM Algorithm Visualizer! </h5>
-<p>This innovative web application and PC GUI application is designed for the visual exploration of a wide range of algorithms.
-Developed with a focus on interactivity and user engagement, our visualizer serves as a valuable educational tool for both students and enthusiasts eager to delve into algorithmic concepts.
+<p>The Algorithm Visualizer project aims to provide a dynamic and interactive platform for exploring and understanding various algorithms through visualization.
+Algorithms are fundamental to computer science and play a crucial role in solving complex problems efficiently.
+However, comprehending the inner workings of algorithms can often be challenging, especially for beginners.
+This project seeks to bridge that gap by offering an intuitive and visually appealing tool that allows users to observe algorithms in action.</p>

 <h3>Contributing</h3>
 <p>2 ways to contribute:</p>